Clement-Wright/Robotics-Autonomous-Movement/README.md

   - `MoveS_CurveExp`: Executes motion with intake option

 - **Precision Tuning**
-  Final few inches are covered at a set `MinVelocity` (10%–20%), ensuring consistent stops and alignment.
+  Final few inches are covered at a set `MinVelocity` for consistent stops and alignment.

 - **Direction Control + Intake Support**
   Backward movement and optional intake.